 I finally added Mod Podge over it.
 You’ll see the sheet of paper becoming wet and wrinkles begin to appear.
 You can try to remove them as much as possible by adding Mod Podge and pressing with your fingers.
 But be aware that it will never be perfectly smooth.

 Once again, I made a printable file to help you.
-I have two versions available depending on whether you have a Silhouette (or Cricut) or only a printer.
+I have two versions available depending on whether you have a Cricut (or any other cutting machine) or only a printer.

 For my part, I printed on a white cardstock paper and added stamped ink on it to give it a little texture.

-Then, I asked my big daughter to colour it.
+Then, I asked my daughter to colour it.

 Second, I added the paper circles on top.

 Then, I mixed the ArtResin according to the manufacturer’s instructions.
-Finally, I poured into the caps taking care not to overflow them and spill the ArtResin.
-Uh … without spilling? not really!
-I made a mess!!! (that’s why it’s better to wear gloves and to protect your work surface with parchment paper or wax paper!).
+Finally, I poured it into the water bottle caps taking care not to overflow them and spill the ArtResin.

 In the manufacturer’s instructions, they talk about using a torch to remove the bubbles in the resin.
 Since the caps are plastic, I thought it was not a very good idea!
 What do you think? haha